eturnersumi/Who-Is-Who/README.md

 # Who-Is-Who
-A dynamic employee directory that empowers you to view non-sensitive employee data.
+A dynamic react powered employee directory that empowers you to view non-sensitive employee data.

 https://powerful-depths-46254.herokuapp.com/